PileupWorkshop/2014PileupWorkshop/README.md

 - example/ will contain a handful of examples

-- scripts contains some helper scripts (e.g. for automated Makefile generation).
+- scripts/ contains some helper scripts (e.g. for automated Makefile generation).

+- sample-events/ contains small event files for basic testing

+- /afs/cern.ch/user/p/puws2014/public/events contains large event
+  files.
+Names should be fairly self-explanatory.
+(We should add http access to the files too.)

 Getting started